shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-a-dex-with-avalanche.md

 ```
 ## Interacting with your contract with React UI

-In this, we will be using `Main.js`, `BuyForm.js`, `SellForm.js` components.
-Here are the details of the components :
+To interact with the contract, we will be using `Main.js`, `BuyForm.js` & `SellForm.js` components.
+Here are the details of the components:

 **Main.js**

-In this file import the `BuyForm` and `SellForm` components, then render the BuyForm and SellForm components.
+In this file, we must import the `BuyForm` and `SellForm` components, then render them.

 ```
 import React, { Component } from "react";